The Pike School Handbook

 The mission of the Pike School Library is to nurture intellectual ambition in our community.
 We believe in libraries as powerful spaces for learning, reading, and community.
 We value and honor all our patrons, endeavoring to provide a high level of service to all.
 We strive to connect books with readers, and we guide students, teachers, and parents/guardians in exploring information resources effectively.

 - Providing access to a wide variety of resources to support learning and to inspire the imagination.

 - Working in partnership with faculty to support and enhance teaching and learning.

 - Promoting reading as a way to learn about ourselves and others, and as a way to see our own experiences reflected in literature.

-- Teaching critical thinking skills to develop independent learners and responsible information users.
+- Teaching critical thinking skills to develop passionate learners and responsible, agile information users.